Blog

 While annual billing holds a lot of advantages for your company, it also provides some convenience for your end customers—especially in the B2B world.
 The largest benefit arguably has to be the fact that your customer will go through their internal procurement process only once a year.

-Anyone who has ever made a purchase on behalf of a company knows how burdensome it can be to go through the procurement department and navigate that maze of corporate bureaucracy.
+Anyone who has ever purchased on behalf of a company knows how burdensome it can be to go through the procurement department and navigate that maze of corporate bureaucracy.
 Why would anyone want to inflict this pain on themselves 12 times a year?
 Annual billing solves this problem for your customers—at least for 11 months out of the year.

-Additionally, since most annual plans offer some kind of discount over their monthly counterparts, your customers can use this cost savings in the ROI calculation to further justify their selection of your B2B SaaS solution.
+Finally, since most annual plans offer some kind of discount over their monthly counterparts, your customers can use these cost savings in the ROI calculation to further justify their selection of your B2B SaaS solution.
 This provides yet another tool in your customer’s toolbox to slash through the red tape.

 Wrap-up